-Indeed, what is at stake here is a play of discourse that is very close to what became known as "colonial feminism" (Ahmed 151).
-Gayatri Spivak denounces the use of the woman question in British colonial policies concerning sati (the practice of widows immolating themselves on their husbands' funeral pyres) in order to legitimate rule by, as she puts it, having "white men saving brown women from brown men" (296).
+Indeed, what is at stake here is a play of discourse that is very close to what became known as "colonial feminism".
+Gayatri Spivak (1988) denounces the use of the woman question in British colonial policies concerning sati (the practice of widows immolating themselves on their husbands' funeral pyres) in order to legitimate rule, by, as she puts it, having "white men saving brown women from brown men".
+Leila Ahmed (1992) describes at length how the dispute around the Islamic veil originated historically in a colonial dispute between males in the context of the British colonial occupation of Egypt.
 Women are thus instrumental in rhetorical strategies that pose as ethical missions but actually legitimate imperialistic politics.
-Moreover, as Uma Narayan points out, another process of subalternization can be added to this when non-western women also function as symbols of their own essentialised tradition in the dominant discourses of political affirmation of their own nations or communities, and become instruments of patriarchal nationalist or culturalist projects that are oppressive to them.
+Moreover, as Uma Narayan (1998) points out, another process of subalternization can be added to this when non-western women also function as symbols of their own essentialised tradition in the dominant discourses of political affirmation of their own nations or communities, and become instruments of patriarchal nationalist or culturalist projects that are oppressive to them.
 The consequences of these processes are several and affect the West, the Rest and the Women of the Rest.

 As I have been suggesting all along, the rhetoric on the Other is always more about the Self.
 By producing difference, the West is actually reinforcing its identity and position of superiority in a hierarchy of civilization.
 The identity of the Self, like that of the Other, is a construction that obeys political interests in specific historical moments and materializes in narratives that arrange the past and the present as is suitable.
-These constructions also manage to appear as real pre-givens and hide its construed character, and to cohabit with the opposite of their own identity narrative.
+These constructions also manage to appear as real pre-givens and hide its construed character and to cohabit with the opposite of their own identity narrative.
 As Narayan points out:

-The colonial self-portrait of "Western culture" had. . . only a faint resemblance to the moral, political and cultural values that actually pervaded life in Western societies.
-Thus liberty and equality could be represented as paradigmatic "Western values", hallmarks of its civilizational superiority, at the very moment when Western nations were engaged in slavery, colonization, expropriation, and the denial of liberty and equality not only to the colonized but to large segments of Western subjects, including women.
-(89-90)
+The colonial self-portrait of 'Western culture' had (...) only a faint resemblance to the moral, political and cultural values that actually pervaded life in Western societies.
+Thus liberty and equality could be represented as paradigmatic 'Western values', hallmarks of its civilizational superiority, at the very moment when Western nations were engaged in slavery, colonization, expropriation, and the denial of liberty and equality not only to the colonized but to large segments of Western subjects, including women.
+(1998): 89-90)